‘RHOC’ Star Vicki Gunvalson Thanks Steve Lodge For Reportedly Saving Her Job

 Vicki Gunvalson, who stars on the Real Housewives of Orange County, almost lost her job as a cast member on the trendy Bravo show.
 Gunvalson wasn’t in trouble for misbehaving or necessarily doing anything wrong.
 In fact, the main problem she faced was that she didn’t have much to offer to the show.
-Gunvalson lacked a personal storyline to add into the upcoming season, which for a reality television series, can create a problem.
+Gunvalson lacked a personal storyline to add into the upcoming season, which, for a reality television series, can create a problem.

 However, Gunvalson got lucky through the chivalrous actions of her boyfriend, Steven Lodge, who came to her aid so that she could retain her job.
 Gunvalson has never been afraid to show off her relationship with Lodge on social media, and the couple appears to be very much in love.
 In fact, Gunvalson shared some of that love on her Instagram over the weekend.
 She posted a photo of her and Lodge out on a romantic date.
 Gunvalson added a few hashtags to the photo that suggest she’ll be returning to Real Housewives of Orange County next season.

 So, how did Lodge help bring about a plot that made Gunvalson worth retaining on her show?
 Lodge plans on proposing to Gunvalson on the show, and the couple is also willing to allow Bravo to film their wedding, according to Celeb News Network..
-So, when Gunvalson was renegotiating with Bravo for next season, Gunvalson told the network that her and Lodge would be willing to go the distance with a proposal and a wedding to contribute a storyline to the series.
+So, when Gunvalson was renegotiating with Bravo for next season, Gunvalson told the network that she and Lodge would be willing to go the distance with a proposal and a wedding to contribute a storyline to the series.
 However, since nobody can be certain if Lodge and Gunvalson will walk down the aisle anytime soon or even break up, Gunvalson promised to add all the drama she can to the show.

 RHOC Vicki Gunvalson Shouts Out Steve Lodge For Reportedly Saving Her Job https://t.co/aoC9HdfxuK